-That's one of the "21 Defining Characteristics of DPS Engineers," according to Mark Carberry, DPS Telecom's Engineering Director.
-You can see Carberry's list of principles everywhere you go in the DPS Engineering Department.
+That's one of the 21 Defining Characteristics of DPS Engineers, you can see this list of principles everywhere you go in the DPS Engineering Department.
 It's posted on the hallway walls.
 Engineers hang copies over their desks.

-Maintaining a team spirit of discipline, high morale and focus on the clients is an essential part of the Engineering Department's work, Carberry said.
+Maintaining a team spirit of discipline, high morale and focus on the clients is an essential part of the Engineering Department's work.

 Team spirit is also important for managing all the different parts of Engineering.
-Since DPS Telecom designs and builds all its own products, Carberry's group is responsible for every phase of product development: circuit board design, software design, case design, tech support and documentation.
+Since DPS Telecom designs and builds all its own products, our engineering group is responsible for every phase of product development: circuit board design, software design, case design, tech support and documentation.

 The DPS engineers have to be responsive to client requests, because DPS's core business is delivering perfect fit solutions that meet 100% of the client's needs.
 Every client is different and every network is different, so a perfect fit solution is often a custom-engineered solution.

 "Custom engineering is what we're good at, and we love doing this kind of work.
 Typically, a client needs a custom solution to support existing infrastructure.
 Sometimes they face interface challenges, like they need to convert serial into IP and back to serial, or they need support for an older protocol," said Richard Howell, DPS Lead T/Mon Engineer.

-When his team is working on a custom engineering project, Carberry's goal is to preserve and maximize the value of the client's existing network, while also adding new alarm monitoring capabilities.
+When our team is working on a custom engineering project, our goal is to preserve and maximize the value of the client's existing network, while also adding new alarm monitoring capabilities.

 "And we always try to add that one feature that's on the client's wish list, the one thing they'd really like to do with their network.
 Maybe no other client will need it, but this client does, and it really makes the difference.
 So we try to slip it in, to give them that little piece of perfection," said Jesse Thoren, one of our Software Engineers.

-Carberry said that his team can engineer to that level because they have the right tools, the right people, and above all, the right attitude.
+Our team of experts can engineer to that level because we have the right tools, the right people, and above all, the right attitude.

 "We have a can-do attitude here.
-We have a lot of confidence that we can design what the client needs, because we've done it over and over again.
+We have a lot of confidence that we can design what the client needs because we've done it over and over again.
 Not everybody has that attitude.
 Not everybody can do this job.
-We're looking for the best of the best people, and I think our clients deserve that."
+We're looking for the best of the best people, and I think our clients deserve that," said Thoren.